 1. Arc striking and arc stopping are welded at the edge of the workpiece

-The magnetic flux density is squeezed and deformed, resulting in the situation that the magnetic flux density in front of and behind the arc is different.
+The magnetic flux density becomes compressed and distorted, causing a difference in magnetic flux density in front of and behind the arc.

 - Add run on plate and run-off plate;

-- Change the travel angle of the electrode (or welding wire) (reverse to the side of the arc blowing).
+- Altering the travel angle of the electrode (or welding wire) by reversing it towards the side of the arc blow.

 2. The position of ground wire is wrong with the welding direction

-As the magnetic flux density behind the arc is greater than that in front of the arc, the arc is inclined to the front.
+Due to the higher magnetic flux density behind the arc compared to the front of the arc, the arc tends to move forward.